nahid-alim/stockMarket/README.md

     - spring.datasource.url=jdbc:postgresql://localhost:5432/postgres
     - spring.datasource.username=postgres
     - spring.datasource.password=password
-- Now you can run the application with an IDE:
+- You can run the application with an IDE:
     - Download the zip or clone the Git repository.
     - Unzip the zip file (if you downloaded one)
     - Open Eclipse IDE